ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authorization/security-clearance-and-permissions.markdown

 {PANEL:Operator}

-A client certificate with an `Operator` security clearance has admin access to all databases, but is unable to modify the cluster.
+A client certificate with an `Operator` security clearance has admin access to all databases but is unable to modify the cluster.
 It cannot perform operations such as add/remove/promote/demote nodes from the cluster.
 This is useful in a hosted solution (such as **RavenDB Cloud**).
 If you are running on your own machines, you'll typically ignore